The role of $T_0$ in CMB anisotropy measurements: Inhomogeneity and T0

 \section{Inhomogeneity and \texorpdfstring{\boldmath{$T_0$}}{T0}}

 Throughout this paper we have implicitly treated $T_0$ as a background cosmological parameter, i.e., as spatially constant.
 In reality the gravitational redshifts and blueshifts due to structure change this picture, resulting in spatial as well as time dependence for the CMB temperature.
 A straightforward example of this is that the gravitational potential at the surface of the Earth, compared to the potential at a great distance, increases the CMB temperature on the ground by a factor $1 + GM_\oplus/R_\oplus c^2 \simeq 1 + 7\times10^{-10}$ over the distant value.
 While this is a negligible amount, structure on large scales is expected to perturb $T_0$ at the $10^{-5}$ level\footnote{Metric perturbations caused by clusters and superclusters of galaxies are at the $10^{-5}$ level, this being one of the ``six numbers'' described by Martin Rees~\cite{SixNumbers}, which makes peculiar motions with kinetic energies that have $v^2/c^2$ of order $10^{-5}$.}~\cite{barT}, which is only of order a tenth the FIRAS uncertainty.
-Therefore, when we consider the ultimate effect of the $T_0$ uncertainty with experiments that supercede FIRAS, it will be important to take into account the inhomogeneity of the Universe.
+Therefore, when we consider the ultimate effect of the $T_0$ uncertainty with experiments that supersede FIRAS, it will be important to take into account the inhomogeneity of the Universe.

-The perturbations of the CMB temperature over constant-time slices of the spacetime result in a cosmic variance in $T_0$ that was first studied for particular slices (i.e., in a particular gauge) in Ref.~\cite{gauging}.
-In Ref.~\cite{barT} the result of a calculation of the variance of $T_0$ was reported and found to have a negligible effect on the uncertainties of the other cosmological parameters relative to that of the FIRAS uncertainty.
+The perturbations of the CMB temperature over constant-time slices of the spacetime result in a cosmic variance, $C_0$, in $T_0$ that was first studied for particular slices (i.e., in a particular gauge) in Ref.~\cite{gauging}.
+In Ref.~\cite{barT} the result of a calculation of $C_0$ in comoving gauge~\cite{by21} was reported and found to have a negligible effect on the uncertainties of the other cosmological parameters relative to that of the FIRAS uncertainty.
+Note, however, that the choice of gauge in these studies was arbitrary, and can lead to a zero, order $10^{-5}$, or divergent result for $C_0$~\cite{gauging}.
 For an eventual successor to FIRAS, we note that the effect of super-Hubble fluctuations in $T_0$ should be irrelevant insofar as the effect on the cosmological parameters within our Hubble volume is concerned.
 We also point out that the perturbations due to sub-Hubble structure could, in principle, be taken into account and corrected for by mapping that structure.
 So ultimately we do not expect the cosmic variance of $T_0$ to have an important effect on the determinations of the other parameters.

 In further work related to the effect of inhomogeneity on the CMB temperature, Ref.~\cite{openhotteruniverse} notes that by varying the spatial curvature parameter $\Omega_K$ as well as $T_0$, tensions with the Hubble and other parameters can be reduced even when including BAO data, due to the extra freedom in the background evolution that curvature allows.
 At roughly 10\,\% the required shift in $T_0$ is still much larger than the FIRAS uncertainty, although the authors of Ref.~\cite{openhotteruniverse} claim this can be explained by our presence in a large underdensity, which would render the locally measured $T_0$ colder than outside the void.
 However, as mentioned above the gravitational redshift or blueshift due to realistic structure is of order $10^{-5}$ over a large range of scales.
 Thus the proposal of~\cite{openhotteruniverse} would require a potential well that is four orders of magnitude deeper than expected, likely conflicting with a range of observations~\cite{mzs10}.